 Parasites and Microbes

-- Development and maintenance of automated pipelines for tracking and analysis of sequencing data
+- Development and maintenance of automated pipelines for the analysis of high-throughput sequencing data

-- Development of open-source software tools for downstream analysis of genomic data, such as Artemis, Roary, or Ariba
+- Maintenance of software tools for genomic data analysis, such as Artemis, Roary, or Ariba

 - Ad-hoc informatics support to members of the programme via a helpdesk